Gas fireplaces are beautiful—but they can also be dangerous.

 The Right Airflow

-Yellow flames with minimal soot buildup indicate that your fireplace has the correct fuel-air mixture.
+Yellow flames with minimal soot from gas fireplace buildup indicate that your fireplace has the correct fuel-air mixture.
 In open-front gas fireplaces, there is an air shutter on the gas line that allows you to adjust the fuel-air mixture.
 Those with glass doors, on the other hand, have adjustable vent shutters beneath the doors.
 This enables you to regulate the combustion air.

 These shutters or vents must always be unobstructed and clean.
 Once the flame gets starved for air, it will result in soot accumulation.